Vishal78703/Spotify-web-clone/README.md

 # Spotify-web-clone
-This is the homepage spotify web clone built using html and css
+This is the homepage of spotify web clone built using html and css